EmanuilM/Cubicle/readme.md

-Simple NodeJS and ExpressJS application
+Simple NodeJS and ExpressJS applicationa